-administered by will Any activities that will be the State be conducted in accordance with the State's Analysis of Impediments to Fair Housing.
+Any activities that will be administered by the State will be conducted in accordance with the State's Analysis of Impediments to Fair Housing.
 Where impacts to housing are identified, any work will be conducted in accordance with Fair Housing principles.
 It is anticipated that any planning activities conducted will be required to incorporate a review of Fair Housing practices and address any concerns related to such in the plan.